-- The mileage reimbursement rate for travel is \$0.56 cents per mile.
+- The mileage reimbursement rate for travel is \$0.625 cents per mile effective July 1, 2022 through December 31, 2022.
 Updated rates can be found on the Comptroller's Textravel site.
-Use Google maps for determining mileage between cities. - You may itemize mileage on a point-to-point basis, which includes physical address or destinations (i.e., Headquarters (your home/office) to TREC headquarters 200 miles; TREC headquarters to restaurant 3 miles; restaurant to hotel 1 mile).
+Use Google maps for determining mileage between cities. - 2.
+You must itemize mileage on a point-to-point basis, which includes physical address or destinations (i.e., Headquarters (your home/office) to TREC headquarters 200 miles; TREC headquarters to restaurant 3 miles; restaurant to hotel 1 mile).